dotnet/wpf/src/Microsoft.DotNet.Wpf/src/WindowsBase/README.md

 Note:
-    Until WindowsBase is open-sourced, is open-sourced, the files under this folder should be modified only under careful coordination with the WPF team.
+    Until WindowsBase is open-sourced, the files under this folder should be modified only with careful coordination with the WPF team.